the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 ## Stakeholder mapping
 ### Key question: Who is involved in a collaboration, either as a user, impacted group, part of the community of practice, or in some other capacity?

-The goal of stakeholder mapping is to centralise information on the people and organisations involved in a collaboration in one place.
+The goal of stakeholder mapping is to understand the people and organisations involved in a collaboration, and to collect all this information in one place.
 This helps establish a shared understanding of who is involved in what capacity, which is a useful resource for onboarding new teammates and to make sure everyone is on the same page.
-This activity is also often a precursor to other engagement activities such as impact assessment and user experience workshop as stakeholder maps can help identify who should be centered in the research process.
+This activity is also often a precursor to other engagement activities such as impact assessments, user experience workshops, collaboration cafes and more, as stakeholder maps can help identify who should be centred in the research process.
 Stakeholder mapping is a core activity of many {ref}`Research Infrastructure Roles<cl-research-infrastructure-roles>` and may serve different goals, for example:
 - {ref}`Research Community Managers<cl-infrastructure-community-managers>` may use this to establish a project governance structure and decide the most effective methods and channels for communication with each stakeholder.
 - {ref}`Research Application Managers<cl-infrastructure-ram>` may use this to categorise and prioritise different kinds of users of research outputs, such as local government vs. industry partners.